neooffice/NeoOffice/README.txt

    sudo /opt/local/bin/port install cvs -x11
    sudo /opt/local/bin/port install gnutar -x11
    sudo /opt/local/bin/port install xz -x11
+   sudo /opt/local/bin/port install git-lfs -x11

    After running the above command, add "/opt/local/bin" to the end of your shell's PATH environment variable so that the build can all of the commands installed by /opt/local/bin/port command in the previous step.

+4. Make sure the git LFS extension is installed:

+   git lfs install

+5. Download all LFS files from Github's LFS repository:

+   cd "<source folder>"
+   git lfs fetch
+   git lfs checkout

-4. Installed the Perl Archive::Zip module using the following command.
+6. Installed the Perl Archive::Zip module using the following command.
 You may need to run this command more than once as the unit tests may fail the first time that you run it:

    sudo cpan -i Archive::Zip

-5. Disable System Integrity Protection (SIP).
+7. Disable System Integrity Protection (SIP).
 SIP must be disabled as it causes exporting DYLD_* environment variables in makefiles to fail which will break the build.
 To disable SIP, reboot into Recovery mode, run the following command in the Terminal, and then reboot normally:

    csrutil disable

-6. To build the installers, obtain the following types of codesigning certificates from Apple and install the certificates in the macOS Keychain Access application:
+8. To build the installers, obtain the following types of codesigning certificates from Apple and install the certificates in the macOS Keychain Access application:

    3rd Party Mac Developer Application
    3rd Party Mac Developer Installer
    Developer ID Application
    Developer ID Installer

-7. Assign the codesigning certificates obtained in the previous step by copying the "<uncompressed source folder>/certs.neo.mk" file to "<uncompressed source folder>/certs.mk".
-Then, open the "<uncompressed source folder>/certs.mk" file and replace all of Planamesa Inc.'s certificate names and team ID with your certificate names team ID.
-Important note: each certificate name assigned in the "<uncompressed source folder>/certs.mk" file must match the certificate's "Common Name" field in the macOS Keychain Access application.
+9. Assign the codesigning certificates obtained in the previous step by copying the "<source folder>/certs.neo.mk" file to "<source folder>/certs.mk".
+Then, open the "<source folder>/certs.mk" file and replace all of Planamesa Inc.'s certificate names and team ID with your certificate names team ID.
+Important note: each certificate name assigned in the "<source folder>/certs.mk" file must match the certificate's "Common Name" field in the macOS Keychain Access application.

-8. Start the build by invoking the following commands:
+10. Start the build by invoking the following commands:

-   cd "<uncompressed source folder>" make
+   cd "<source folder>"
+   make

-   A successful build will create the following 3 "<uncompressed source folder>/install*/*.dmg" files:
+   A successful build will create the following 3 "<source folder>/install*/*.dmg" files:

-      "<uncompressed source folder>/install/*.dmg" - Installer for the Mac App Store version "<uncompressed source folder>/install2/*.dmg" - Installer for the Viewer version "<uncompressed source folder>/install3/*.dmg" - Installer for the Professional Edition version
+      "<source folder>/install/*.dmg" - Installer for the Mac App Store version "<source folder>/install2/*.dmg" - Installer for the Viewer version "<source folder>/install3/*.dmg" - Installer for the Professional Edition version

    Important note: if the build fails in the build.neo_tests make target, uncheck iCloud Drive in the System Preferences iCloud panel and reinvoke the above commands to continue the build.

-9. After a successful build, you can optionally build patch installers by invoking the following commands:
+11. After a successful build, you can optionally build patch installers by invoking the following commands:

+   cd "<source folder>"
-   cd "<uncompressed source folder>" make build.all_patches
+   make build.all_patches

-   A successful build will create the following 3 "<uncompressed source folder>/patch_install*/*.dmg" files:
+   A successful build will create the following 3 "<source folder>/patch_install*/*.dmg" files:

-      "<uncompressed source folder>/patch_install/*.dmg" - Patch installer for the Mac App Store version "<uncompressed source folder>/patch_install3/*.dmg" - Patch installer for the Professional Edition version
+      "<source folder>/patch_install/*.dmg" - Patch installer for the Mac App Store version "<source folder>/patch_install3/*.dmg" - Patch installer for the Professional Edition version

-10. If you are building NeoOffice on macOS 10.14 Mojave, you can notarize the installers using Apple's notarization service by opening the "<uncompressed source folder>/certs.mk" file that you created and setting the APPLEDEVELOPERID macro to the e-mail of your Apple Developer ID.
+12. If you are building NeoOffice on macOS 10.14 Mojave, you can notarize the installers using Apple's notarization service by opening the "<source folder>/certs.mk" file that you created and setting the APPLEDEVELOPERID macro to the e-mail of your Apple Developer ID.
 Then, invoke the following command:

    make build.notarize_all